busayyyo/personal-blog/site/content/about/index.md

 ![Profile image](/about/images/profile-img.jpg)

-Hi there, my name is Busayo and I'm a UX and usability engineer.
-I have a bachelors degree in psychology and a masters degree in psychology.
-I design experiences, services and products with a balance of business orientation and human centered design approach.
-I also write frontend code and I enjoy bringing interface design to life.
+Hi there, my name is Busayo and I'm a writer and usability engineer.
+I have a bachelors degree in psychology and a masters degree in usability engineering.
+I'm interested in human centered design and innovation, literature , the psychology of choices and decisions, and the old age question of 'why the fuck are we here?'

-I enjoy writing - both words and code.
-In my free time, I serve as the managing editor at [millennial poets](https://medium.com/@millennialpoets).
+In my blog, I will be exploring design, frontend development, psychology and books that I find compelling.

+While you are here, check out [millennial poets](https://medium.com/@millennialpoets).